leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 ![Graph of haptic feedback for Sadness](/assets/img/2020-05-29-Touchy-Feely/Haptics - Sadness.png)

+Graph of haptic feedback for Sadness
+{: .caption}

 This emotion is sadness.
 This pattern is the opposite of Figure 6, which was disgust.
 That is because the two emotions are very similar in both intensity and sharpness.
 The only real means to differentiate between the two was by modifying the pattern.

 The rationale for designing this pattern was that, unlike disgust, which starts slow and eventually grows, sadness is initially more intense and fades over time.
 The sadness pattern uses the same intensity as the disgust pattern but is slightly less sharp.
 This, in combination with the reversed pattern, makes it possible to differentiate between the emotions.

 ![Graph of haptic feedback for Anger](/assets/img/2020-05-29-Touchy-Feely/Haptics - Anger.png)

+Graph of haptic feedback for Anger
+{: .caption}

 The haptic pattern in Figure 4 corresponds to the emotion of anger.
 Anger is conveyed through high intensity and high sharpness to appear more aggressive than other feedback.
 The pattern for anger is also designed to convey aggression.
 The intensity and sharpness combine to create force that is much stronger than that of other emotions, and the sustained vibration is sharper than any other emotion.

 Anger has the highest intensity of any haptic feedback that we programmed and is one of the sharpest.
 This was done deliberately in an attempt to simulate a large range of haptic feedback.
 In order to have a diverse set of feedback, there needs to be an emotion with very low intensity and an emotion with very high intensity.

 ![Graph of haptic feedback for Fear](/assets/img/2020-05-29-Touchy-Feely/Haptics - Fear.png)

+Graph of haptic feedback for Fear
+{: .caption}

 This emotion is fear.
 Fear is often described as the most basic emotion because it is simple, instinctive, and primal.
 For this reason, we designed it to have a simple, heartbeat-like pattern.